Table of Contents

 - how much does hvac repair cost

 Notice how HVAC long-tail keywords have a narrower focus.
-In the first example, the keyword was altered into long-tail form by including region-specific search terms.
-In the second example, the keyword was altered for customers wondering about the cost.
+The first example altered the keyword into long-tail form by including region-specific search terms.
+The second example altered the keyword for customers wondering about the cost.

 The Importance of HVAC Long-Tail Keywords